Carbon Coalition

 • NH Community Energy Project WIKI Page: Town Committees are strongly encouraged to create their own Wiki page on this new site.
 This interactive page helps to organize NH energy committee information so that users can learn, edit, and update content for sharing with everyone.
 This site will only succeed if towns share their information and experiences.
 So log on, create an account, learn what other towns are up to, and share your committee's story.

-• ENERGY COMMITTEE GUIDE: New Hampshire Handbook on Energy Efficiency and Climate Change - This handbook helps to meet the immediate needs of the energy committees that are starting to form around the state.
-Click here to download a version
+• ENERGY COMMITTEE HANDBOOKS: New Hampshire Handbook on Energy Efficiency and Climate Change - This handbook helps to meet the immediate needs of the energy committees that are forming around the state.

 Local Energy Committee News